 Step 5: Divide and conquer.

 Pinch some hair from your loose section around one inch from your scalp, and further divide that pinch into three thin strips.
 Proceed to create a simple three-strand braid from the roots downwards.
 Make sure to leave some slack near the root—too-tight braids can cause breakage and unnecessary tension on your scalp.
-Box braids are usually tight enough to stay intact without a hair tie—some opt to “seal” them off with some hair wax or oil.
-We suggest gently securing the ends with a hair elastic for more longevity.
+Box braids are usually tight enough to stay intact without a hair tie—some opt to “seal” them off with some hair wax or oil, or even dip the ends in hot water.
+We suggest gently securing the ends with a tiny hair elastic for more longevity.

 Step 6: Repeat!